Navigating mental health services in the Netherlands can be challenging but this guide will help you understand the system and the support on offer.

 An overview of mental health in the Netherlands

 The Netherlands has a reputable healthcare system.
-In fact, it ranked among the top 10 countries with the highest quality of life in 2021.
+In fact, qualify of life in the Netherlands ranks among the highest in the world, with the 10th highest score on the Human Development Index in 2021.
 However, just like anywhere, mental health issues are still prevalent across the country.
 Indeed, according to Statistics Netherlands (CBS), mental health hit an especially low point in the first half of 2021, when 15% of the population aged 12 years or older qualified as “psychologically unhealthy”.
 This percentage has not been this high since 2001 when the agency first started monitoring mental health.

 Of course, this was partially influenced by the COVID-19 pandemic which lead to increased “feelings of fear, gloom, and stress” among the general population.
 Furthermore, more than a quarter of people in 2020 indicated that they felt lonely more often during the corona crisis than before.